Formation of a single quasicrystal upon collision of multiple grains: Methods

 \subsubsection{Orientational order parameter analysis}

 We used the bond-orientational order parameter for $k$-atic rotational symmetry\cite{strandburg_zollweg_chester_1984} to identify the local orientational symmetry of each particle $m$:

 where $n$ is the number of neighboring particles and $\theta$ represents the angle between local bond orientations and a fixed basis with $k$-atic rotational symmetry, or, the local grain orientation (LGO).
 For a decagonal quasicrystal, we use the value of $k=10$, so that $\psi_{10}(m)$ refers to the decatic order parameter.
+For FCC simulations, we computed $\psi_{4}(m)$, or the quadratic order parameter, on the 2D projection of the crystal down the 2-fold rotational axis.
+We note that the projected structure resembles a simple square lattice, resulting in 4-fold, rather than 2-fold rotational symmetry in the 2D lattice.
 We determine neighbors for particle $m$ as the $k$ nearest neighbors to ensure that measurements reflect the local atomic environment of each particle.
+Data analysis for this publication utilized the freud library\cite{freud2020}.